LukeMurphey/splunk-simplexml-setup-example/README.md

 Here are a couple of pointers as you create your custom setup view:

  1) Make sure that this.setConfigured() is called when your app completes setup. setConfigured() will tell Splunk to consider the app configured so that it no longer redirects users to the setup page.
+ 2) You should put your code that performs the setup operations in saveConfig(), just before the call to setConfigured().
- 2) Check to make sure that the user has permission to perform setup.
+ 3) Check to make sure that the user has permission to perform setup.
 You can determine if the user has the "admin_all_objects" capability by calling using the function userHasAdminAllObjects() which will return true of the user has "admin_all_objects".
 You can also use hasCapability() to determine if the user has a particular capability.
 You can call this function like this: this.hasCapability('admin_all_objects').
-  3) You may want to hide the setup page if the user doesn't have permission to setup the app.
+ 4) You may want to hide the setup page if the user doesn't have permission to setup the app.
 In this case, you could have your do the permission check and then show a warning instead of the setup page if the user lacks permission.
+ 5) You can modify the HTML string in render() to change the HTML of the form.
+ 6) Look in SetupView.js for some hints about how to use Backbone models to save and edit conf files in Splunk.

 For this example, I'm going to add some text describing the setup page.
 I can do this by modifying the HTML in the render() function of CustomSetupView.js: